TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

   - This is done without the presence of the student

 - Each student will receive **their personal feedback** from the trainer **after the examination of all students is finished**

+##  Requirements-documentation

+Each student that wants to take the course and defend their application in-front of a trainer must write a brief documentation of their application.

+The documentation must include:

+- 1-3 paragraphs with the idea of the application
+- 5-8 bullets of the functionality
+- Optionally, include images with sample UI of the application